Rodney Terry: Early career

+Fresno State

 Terry replaced Steve Cleveland as head coach at Fresno State on April 7, 2011.
 Fresno State went 13–20 (3–11 Western Athletic Conference) in Terry's first season in 2011–12.
 The following season in 2012–13, Fresno State moved to the Mountain West Conference (MW) and went 11–19.

 Fresno State went 21–18 and made the College Basketball Invitational (CBI) in 2013–14 for the program's first 20-win season and postseason appearance since the 2006–07 season.
 Despite a 1–7 start, Fresno State finished 9–9 in MW play, an unprecedented finish in conference history.
 Fresno State lost the CBI in three games to Siena.
 In June 2014, Fresno State extended Terry's contract through 2017.

 Despite a 15–17 record in 2014–15, Fresno State improved to 10–8 in MW play and beat four teams that made that year's NCAA tournament: Boise State, San Diego State, UC Irvine, and Wyoming.
 On January 3, 2015, Fresno State beat #25 San Diego State for its first win over a ranked opponent since 2002.

 Terry led Fresno State to a 25–10 record, MW tournament title, and NCAA tournament auto-bid in the 2015–16 season.
-A #14 seed, Fresno State lost to #3 seed Utah in the first round 80-69.
+A #14 seed, Fresno State lost to #3 seed Utah in the first round 80–69.
 Following a three-year extension and nearly $50,000 annual raise in January 2016, Fresno State extended Terry through the 2020–21 season in December 2016.

+UTEP

 On March 12, 2018, Terry was named the new head coach of the University of Texas at El Paso men's basketball team.
-Terry suffered an attack of anaphylactic shock and was hospitalized in late December 2019.
+Terry suffered an attack of anaphylactic shock due to an adverse reaction to medication and was hospitalized in late December 2019.
 He missed a game against Florida International on January 2, 2020, with assistant coach Kenton Paulino taking over for Terry.
 Terry was expected to make a full recovery.
-After starting 8-1 to open the 2019–20 season, Terry and the Miners lost 14 out of their last 23 games.
+After starting 8–1 to open the 2019–20 season, Terry and the Miners lost 14 out of their last 23 games.

-On April 6, it was reported Terry would leave UTEP to return to Texas as an assistant under newly hired Chris Beard.
+On April 6, 2021, it was reported Terry would leave UTEP to return to Texas as an assistant under newly hired Chris Beard.

+Texas

 Terry was named interim head coach for the Longhorns following Beard’s arrest for domestic violence on December 12, 2022.
-He would lead the team through the remainder of the season, guiding Texas to their second-ever Big 12 tournament title.
+He would lead the team through the remainder of the season, guiding Texas to their second Big 12 tournament title, and the Longhorns' first appearance in the Elite Eight round of the NCAA tournament since 2008.

+On March 27, 2023, Terry was named the full-time head coach.

+Terry would lead Texas to the NCAA tournament in all three seasons at the helm, advancing to the round of 32 in 2024 in addition to the aforementioned Elite Eight appearance.
+After losing the First Four game against Xavier in 2025, he was let go by the program.